fadaishaitaiyang/SFDet/sfdetz_1/README.md

 ## Acknowledgement

-This work is suported by Science and Technology Development Fund of Macau (0008/2019/A1, 0010/2019/AFJ, 0025/2019/AKP).

-And thanks MMDetection team for the wonderful open source project!
+Thanks MMDetection team for the wonderful open source project!